BindBC/bindbc-opengl/README.md

 * symbols for the core OpenGL types and functions for the supported OpenGL versions will be declared and available in user code
 * the `loadOpenGL` function will attempt to load all OpenGL versions for which support is enabled and which is supported by the OpenGL context at runtime.

+To load all functions and enable all constants from "classic" OpenGL versions, i.e. those that have been deprecated, set the version identifier `GL_AllowDeprecated` in your build system.

-The following examples are configured to load all OpenGL support all OpenGL versions up to OpenGL 4.1:
+The following examples are configured to load core functions from all OpenGL versions up to OpenGL 4.1:

 __dub.json__